SamirIngley/Desktop-Profiles/README.md

 ### 8. Whew, we're done - and you're ready to rock!
 Type `desk` to see your existing profiles or any of the other commands (see below) from *any directory in the terminal*

 # :mega: Commands:

-:exclamation: For now, you must be inside the directory to run the commands\
-:exclamation: If you didn't create an executable replace `desk` with `go run desk.go` followed by the command\

 :bulb: Pro-tip use multiple flags together for a better experience :)